-We need to explore innovative options for housing Just right and this appears to be an excellent proposal for adding to the supply of housing.
+We need to explore innovative options for housing - Just right and this appears to be an excellent proposal for adding to the supply of housing.

-We need to assist our community and not constantly Just right pop barriers up which doesn't allow new people to call our beautiful town home affordable housing has to be build I think this is a Too short good first step to addressing the issue - more needs to be done
+We need to assist our community and not constantly Just right pop barriers up which doesn't allow new people to call our beautiful town home

-Staff can't be employed as they can't find housing Just right
+Staff can't be employed as they can't find housing Ust right

-Not Applicable

-I appreciate the Council being proactive in general, Just right and this is a proactive action, so I thank you for that.
+Not Applicable Too long affordable housing has to be build I think this is a good first step to addressing the issue - more needs to be done Too short Too long I appreciate the Council being proactive in general, and this is a proactive action, so I thank you for that.
+Just right

 I trust that this concept will proactively help to address the housing crisis in Warrnambool - enabling key workers to have suitable accommodation.

-Too long Believe we should do something to help workers come here.
-People should be able to put a roof over their head and afford to rent here but it's a joke Just right Worth a try , looks goid Just right i believe in Human rights and everyone has the right to know they can get housing and have a roof over their head.
-Just right the more affordable units we have available in our community the better to reduce housing stress.
-Too long It provides much needed housing and I think it will be a great benefit for the Dennington community.
-Just right I support the project.
-There is a severe lack of Just right
+Believe we should do something to help workers Just right come here.
+People should be able to put a roof over their head and afford to rent here but it's a joke i believe in Human rights and everyone has the right dust right to know they can get housing and have a roof over their head.